freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-use-modal-verbs/67d3fccf15badf0cae314d1c.md

 ### --feedback--

-This verb follows `need` to when asking about an action.
+Este verbo segue `need` para quando se pergunta sobre uma ação.

 # --explanation--

-`Need to` is used when asking about necessary actions.
-It is followed by the base form of the verb (`do`).
-For example:
+`Need to` é usado quando se pergunta sobre ações necessárias.É seguido pela forma base do verbo (`do`).Por exemplo:

-- `We need to do more testing before releasing the app.` - It is necessary to test the app before launching it.
+- `We need to do more testing before releasing the app.` - É necessário testar o app antes de lançá-lo.

-- `We need to do some updates to fix the bugs.` - It is necessary to update the system to solve problems.
+- `We need to do some updates to fix the bugs.` - É necessário atualizar o sistema para resolver problemas.

 # --scene--